StructuralSleight: Automated Jailbreak Attacks on Large Language Models Utilizing Uncommon Text-Organization Structures

 In this section, we will use StructuralSleight to validate our research questions through a series of experiments.
-The experiments will focus on discussing the following three aspects: (1) verifying the effectiveness of UTES-based jailbreak attacks through SA; (2) evaluating the enhancement effect brought by the synergy of different levels of obfuscation methods through SCA; (3) studying the impact of a full combination of three levels of obfuscation methods on jailbreaking through FSA.
+The experiments will focus on: (1) verifying the effectiveness of UTOS-based jailbreak attacks through SA; (2) evaluating the enhancement effect brought by the synergy of different levels of obfuscation methods through SCA; (3) studying the impact of a full combination of three levels of obfuscation methods on jailbreak through FSA.